Search by name, year or event

 1416 - Death of Owain Glyndwr, leader of the Welsh revolt.

-1420 - Under the Treaty of Troyes, Henry becomes Regent of France and heir Charles VI.
+1420 - Henry marries Catherine, daughter of Charles VI.
+Under the treaty of Troyes, Henry will become King of France on the death of Charles VI.

 1421 - Birth of Prince Henry, later Henry VI.